-Is Witch Hazel Good For Your Skin?
-Dermatologists Weigh In
+Is Witch Hazel Good for Your Skin?
+A Dermatologist Weighs In

-You may have seen witch hazel in a number of skin care products.
-Spotted amongst toners, ointments, face mists, and more, witch hazel is popping up in a handful of beauty products across the board.
+You may have seen witch hazel in a number of skin-care products, including toners, ointments, face mists and more.
 We get that it’s a popular ingredient, but is it actually good for your skin?
-To find out the what benefits, if any, (and risk factors) associated with using witch hazel on the skin, we tapped board-certified dermatologists and Skincare.com consultants Joshua Zeichner, MD, and Arash Akhavan, MD, FAAD, founder of Dermatology & Laser Group.
-Can this widely-popular ingredient do more harm than good to your skin?
-Read on to find out!
+To find out the what the benefits and risk factors are associated with using witch hazel on the skin, we tapped board-certified dermatologists and Skincare.com consultants Joshua Zeichner, MD, and Arash Akhavan, MD, FAAD, and founder of Dermatology & Laser Group.

 According to the United States Department of Agriculture (USDA) the history of witch hazel can be traced back many years.
 It’s an astringent derived from the bark and leaves of the witch hazel shrub.
 It’s often used to neutralize the itch on bee stings and bug bites, as well as soothe irritation associated with skin abrasions.
 Thanks to its astringent properties, you can find witch hazel formulated into a wide range of skin-care products, too.
 It’s great at tightening pores as drawing out liquids, making it ideal for oily or acne-prone skin types.